This piece might more literally have been titled "The effect of the dance class partner issue"

 A long-standing teacher in the room, present as an attendee, seemed to have noticed.
 Was everything OK?
 I could have just decided to sit that one out instead of hiding in the loo, which recalled my early dance-class days when women would develop weak bladders as soon as a guy they did not want to partner came round.
 It was the frequence and awkwardness of these moments that eventually did for my attendance at class.
 But here I was again ten years later taking refuge in the toilet.
 This time I did sit out the rest of the exercise before spontaneously joining the kind teacher-attendee with their partner.

-By this stage this world in miniature was starting to feel crushing.
-I heard what was said in the explanations, I admired how the demonstration of connection or its absence was so visible in tiny changes of movement, I could see the arc of the lesson and its relation to the theme but in practice, with all this other stuff to do with people going on, engaging with the content of the lesson was hard.
-Each change of partner was like being in a test with a blank page and next to no memory of the question, of what we were supposed to do.
-I froze.
+By this stage this world in miniature felt crushing.
+The explanations were comprehensible, The demonstration of connection or its absence, so visible in tiny changes of movement, was admirable.
+The arc of the lesson and its relation to the theme was visible.
+But in practice, with all this stuff to do with people going on, engaging with the content of the lesson was hard.
+Each change of partner was like being in a test with a blank page and next to no memory of the question.
+Rabbit in the headlights.

-Thereafter I partnered two other teachers and the main teacher and did learn interesting things, began to feel a little less under siege.
+Partnering two other teachers and the main teacher I did learn interesting things, began to feel a little less under siege.
 I also partnered a friendly beginner, had fun and played around.
 But, emotionally, one of these workshops was more than enough.

 No comments: